za3k/za3k.com/archive/ninjas.md

 - If there's a long lull, another ninja can jump in and describe what's happening in the world, but not what the team does.
 If you're not sure what to do, just do *something* to keep the pace up--it doesn't matter if it's perfect.
 - (Games 1-2 only) If team has accomplished the main mission, Front shouts "PASS!!".
 The ninjas have passed their final exam and won the game.
 The game is over.
 - (Games 2+) The old Front throws a star to the new Front.
+- (Games 2+) If Front has 5 or more stars, they MUST tag in a new Front immediately.

 ## Stars and Exam Score (game 1 only)
 - Sometimes you will throw a star.
 You always throw a star **to Front**.
 You never throw a star as Front.